Combinatorial and Structural Results for gamma-Psi-dimensions: Shortcomings of the State-of-the-Art Structural Results

 \subsection{Discussion}

 We reviewed the state-of-the-art decomposition results associated with the three families of capacity measures involved in this study.
 None is utterly satisfactory.
-Under the assumption that there is no coupling among the classifier outputs, the decomposition involving Rademacher complexities produces a confidence interval (upper bound on $\gamma^{-1} R_m \left ( \rho_{\mathcal{G}, \gamma} \right )$) that scales linearly with $C$, whereas the decomposition involving covering numbers is known to lead to a sublinear dependence \citep[see Theorem~3 in][]{MusLauGue19}.
+Under the assumption that there is no coupling between the classifier outputs, the decomposition involving Rademacher complexities produces a function $F_f$ depending linearly on $C$, whereas the decomposition involving covering numbers is known to lead to a sublinear dependence \citep[see for instance Theorem~3 in][]{MusLauGue19}.
 Furthermore, Corollary~\ref{corollary:corollary-4-in-Mau16} makes no use of the function $\pi_{\gamma}$, which ``vanishes'' when using Lemma~\ref{lemma:corollary-4-in-Mau16} since its Lipschitz constant is $1$.
 The same holds true for the decompositions involving covering numbers and fat-shattering dimensions.
 When delaying the decomposition at these levels, the function $\pi_{\gamma}$ is only exploited upstream, by the chaining formulas or the combinatorial result.
-This raises a question: can a change of combinatorial dimension (replacing $\epsilon\text{-dim} \left ( \rho_{\mathcal{G}, \gamma} \right )$ with a $\gamma$-$\Psi$-dimension of $\rho_{\mathcal{G}}$) improve the dependence of the confidence interval on the basic parameters?
-The first elements of answer are brought by basic results on the $\gamma$-$\Psi$-dimensions.
+Those limitations raise a question: can a change of combinatorial dimension (replacing $\epsilon\text{-dim} \left ( \rho_{\mathcal{G}} \right )$ with a $\gamma$-$\Psi$-dimension of $\rho_{\mathcal{G}}$) improve the dependence of function $F_f$ on the basic parameters?
+The answers should spring from exploring, in the graph of transitions (Figure~\ref{figure:graph-of-transitions-between-f_i-and-f_f}), the paths highlighted in blue in Figure~\ref{figure:new-path-of-transitions-between-f_i-and-f_f}.